ITECOMMPAY/mobile-sdk-ios-ui/README.md

 1. Your client app creates an instance of payment object with all the necessary checkout details.
 2. On the basis of the payment object parameters, the back end part of you app generates the signature for checkout request.
-3. You call a special method of the payment object to have the client app initiate a checkout request and send it to the Ecommpay payment platform.
+3. You call a special method of the payment object to have the client app initiate a checkout request and send it to the Mglwallet payment platform.
-4. The Ecommpay payment platform processes the checkout request and performs the payment.
+4. The Mglwallet payment platform processes the checkout request and performs the payment.
 5. The payment platform sends the payment processing results to the client app.
 6. The payment platform sends a callback with the payment processing results to the callback URL you specified.